philipskokoh/rclc/README.md

 metadata, broken links, etc.) please use the GitHub issues for this repo and pull requests to report, discuss, and resolve them.

-Note that the corpus will be extended over time, with previous entries in the leaderboard being re-evaluated at each update.
+Note that the corpus will be extended over time, with updates managed using GitHub tags and versioning.
+At each update, previous entries in the leaderboard will get re-evaluated.

 ---